jayy-lmao/sql-gen/README.md

 ### Subcommands:

-- `generate` - Generate structs and queries for tables
+- `generate` - Generate structs and queries for tables in your db
-- `migrate` - Generate SQL migrations based on struct differences
+- `migrate` - Generate SQL migrations based on struct differences for structs that have a database table matching them

 ### Options: